DaystarServices/Master/README.md

 # Master
 Software development space for DayStar Service.
-Refer kevin@daystarservices with any questions
+Refer kevin@daystarservices.com.au with any questions